Table of Contents

 Myth: Yellow Fingernail Health Myths are Cause for Concern.

 Mostly wrong.
-“Yellowing nails are most often caused by wearing nail polish highly pigmented or dark in color.
+“Yellowing nails are most often caused by wearing nail polish dark in color.
 One of the best ways to prevent yellowing is to use a good base coat to keep the polish from bleeding onto the nail.
 Nail plate,” says, Steinmetz.
-(Editor’s note: We still recommend that you don’t stay in the same shade for more than two weeks in a row, as polish can gradually seep into the top layers of your nails.
-Nails and dry them.)

 If you don’t wear polish regularly and still notice your nails turning yellow, or if there are accompanying symptoms such as thickening or chipping, it may be a fungal infection.
 Or an underlying condition.